ducquando/learn-swift/README.md

 Swift supports the standard arithmetic operators for all number types: addition `+`, subtraction `-`, multiplication `*`, division `/`, and remainder`%`.

-However, the result of the calculation differs from each data types.
-This is because Swift is a strong language that prevent data type from changing, unless by explicit conversion.
+However, the result of the calculation differs for each data type.
+This is because Swift is a strong language that prevents data type from changing unless by explicit conversion.
 As a result, the result of a binary integer calculation is always an integer.
 The same rule is applied to Double and Float binary calculation.
 Additionally, Swift restricts any arithmetic operator on different data types.
 For example:

 ```swift
 // Example of correct and incorrect arithmetic operators